3 Things You Need to be Doing Before You Recycle Your Electronics

 Document the recycling process.

-If you are a business, make sure you will receive certificates and all other required documentation for your data security and corporate sustainability reports.
+If you are a business, make sure you receive certificates and all other required documentation for your data security and corporate sustainability reports.
 Some IT asset disposition companies offer IT asset management and tracking features which enable you to know exactly where each device is at any point throughout the disposal process.
 This can help you manage inventory and watch specific items closely as needed.

 Putting more effort into understanding this process and doing your due diligence can help ensure environmental and data protection.
 Data breaches are happening every day and becoming more sophisticated in their approach, and so must we.